 - Ecommerce Copywriting: How to Conduct Copy Research to Boost Sales

-- 9 Simple Ways to Write Product Descriptions That Sell
+- 9 Ways to Write Product Descriptions that Inform and Persuade Your Customers

 Public relations (PR)